Brandon-330/Lease-Streamlined/README.md

 ### **Running Application**

-This application can run by entering the following command in the terminal:
+This application is now ready to run by entering the following command in the terminal:

 ```bash
 ruby lease_streamlined.rb